2024 Houston Astros season

 On September 13, the Astros beat the Los Angeles Angels to attain the 5,000th win in franchise history, becoming only the second expansion team to do so.
 (Note: The Colt .45s/Astros also become the 18th major league team to reach 5,000 wins.)

 On September 24, the Astros clinched the AL West division title for the fourth consecutive season and the seventh in the past eight seasons.
 They also clinched a postseason berth for the eighth consecutive season and the ninth in the past 10 seasons.
 On September 29, the Astros season finale against the Cleveland Guardians was canceled due to weather concerns.
 As such, the Astros finished with an 88–73 record and did not play the season finale.
 The Astros were the fifth team to start 22–28 and win their division in MLB history.
 The Astros were swept by the Detroit Tigers in the 2024 American League Wild Card Series, ending their streak of consecutive ALCS appearances at seven (2017–2023), which was the most in the American League and the second-most consecutive LCS appearances after the Atlanta Braves' consecutive NLCS appearances of eight (1991–1999, excluding 1994 that was not played due to a players' strike).
 The Astros were also swept in a postseason series for the first time since the 2005 World Series.

 Following the season, Alex Bregman won his first career Gold Glove Award, Altuve won his seventh career Silver Slugger Award, while Altuve, Alvarez, and Opening Day starting pitcher Framber Valdez were each named to the All-MLB Team Second Team.
 Altuve's ninth career All-Star selection and seventh Silver Slugger both extended franchise records.

 Offseason

 October 2023

+The Astros hired Joe Espada as their 25th manager, replacing Dusty Baker.

 The Houston Astros finished the 2023 season as runner up for the American League (AL) pennant behind the defending World Series champions Texas Rangers.
 The Astros entered the offseason with uncertainty at the managerial position as Dusty Baker had completed the last year of his contract and had expressed to multiple people inside and outside the organization that 2023 was to be his last year managing the club.

 On October 25, it was announced that Baker would retire as manager of the Astros.
 The Astros posted a record with Baker as manager, winning a World Series (2022) and two AL pennants (2021, 2022).